Evangelical Lutheran Church of Latvia

 The Evangelical Lutheran Church of Latvia (Latvijas Evaņģēliski luteriskā baznīca, or LELB) is a Lutheran Protestant church in Latvia.
 Latvia's Lutheran heritage dates back to the Reformation.
-Both the Nazi and communist regimes persecuted the church harshly before religious freedom returned to Latvia in 1988.
-In contrast to Estonia, where state atheism reduced the once 80% Lutheran majority to barely 10% by 2011, the Latvian Lutheran church saw its membership drop to around 20% but has recovered and now includes approximately 30% of the population.
 The church reports having 250,000 members according to the Lutheran World Federation.

 History

-The Evangelical Lutheran Church of Latvia sees itself as being in a continuous tradition of Christian life since the earliest recorded Christian missionary work in the area, in the 12th century.
-Latvia was highly influenced by the Reformation and the style of Lutheran church which emerged followed the more Protestant German-type Lutheranism, rather than the episcopal or Nordic-type Lutheranism that emerged in Sweden, Denmark, Estonia and Finland.
+The Evangelical Lutheran Church of Latvia (ELCL) sees itself as being in a continuous tradition of Christian life since the earliest recorded Christian missionary work in the area, in the 12th century.
+Latvia was highly influenced by the Reformation and the style of Lutheran church which emerged followed the more Protestant German-type Lutheranism.
+Riga became one of the first cities to actively support Luther's ideas.
+The spiritual renewal touched only the German-speaking ruling minority (almost all the pastors were German).
+The Latvian-speaking majority remained largely alienated from the church up to the beginning of the 18th century when the pietistic movement of Moravian (Herrnhut) Brethren reached Latvia.
+But the German domination of the Lutheran Church continued throughout the 19th century.

+Until the 20th century, the Latvian Lutheran Church was part of the church organizations of Sweden or Russia.
 However, following the establishment of the Republic of Latvia (1918) the church moved towards a more historical catholic polity, and accepted consecration of bishops by the Church of Sweden.
+The independent Evangelical Lutheran Church of Latvia was established in 1922.
+A Swedish archbishop ordained Kārlis Irbe—who had been elected by the synod—as the Church's Archbishop, while a separate bishop was ordained for the German minority.
+Both the national-socialist and communist regimes persecuted the church harshly.
+Following the establishment of Soviet rule, the archbishop and up to 80% of the pastors were forced to emigrate or deported.
+It was not until 1954 that the activities of the Latvian Church within the USSR were re-legalized, albeit subject to certain restrictions.
+After religious freedom returned to Latvia in 1988, the Church underwent a leadership change: figures accused of collaborating with the Soviet authorities were removed from church administration, and a new archbishop was elected.

+In contrast to Estonia, where state atheism reduced the once 80% Lutheran majority to barely 10% by 2011, the Latvian Lutheran church saw its membership drop to around 20% but has recovered and now includes approximately 30% of the population.
 Along with the Church of Sweden, the ELCL now claims full apostolic succession.
 In 1975 the church, despite heavy opposition, decided to ordain women as pastors, but since 1993, under the leadership of Archbishop Jānis Vanags, it no longer does so.
 This position was confirmed in 2016 by a synodical resolution that only men may be ordained as priests.
 The resolution required a supermajority of at least 75% to pass, which it achieved with a 77% vote in favor.

 Since the fall of communism, the church has experienced massive growth and expansion.
 A special Synod in April 1989, following the return to post-communist independence, established a network of revived congregations, and put in place an almost entirely new leadership.